-C. Registered Seed
+1. Registered Seed

-Registered seed is the progeny of Foundation seed handled so as to maintain specific genetic identity and purity.
+Registered seed is the progeny of Breeder or Foundation seed handled so as to maintain specific genetic identity and purity.
 Production must be approved by the certifying agency.

-D. Certified Seed
+2. Certified Seed

-Certified Seed is the progeny of Foundation or Registered seed handled so as to maintain satisfactory genetic identity and purity and approved by the certifying agency.
+Certified Seed is the progeny of Breeder, Foundation or Registered seed handled so as to maintain satisfactory genetic identity and purity.
+Production must be approved by the certifying agency.